fastoch/React-JS-Dave-Gray/README.md

 ```

 The `onChange` attribute allows us to listen to changes in the input field.
-When there's a change, the `setNewItem` function will update the state with the new value (newItem).
+When there's a change, the `setNewItem` function will update the state with the new value.

 Now, let's define our `handleSubmit` function.
 First of all, we need to prevent the default behavior of the form submission, which is to refresh the page.
 ```tsx

 ```
+Because we used the `required` attribute on the input element, we should not get a blank value submitted.
+Hence the `if (!newItem) returnn;` statement, to exit the function if the input is empty.

 When the submit button is clicked, the form will be submitted and the `handleSubmit` function will be called.
 This happens because of the `onSubmit` attribute on the form element.